aws-samples/aws-augmentability/README.md

 **AWS AugmentAbility** is a mobile web app which showcases 5 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly, Amazon Rekognition and Amazon Textract) and, at the same time, provides features that may benefit people with a visual or communication impairment, including difficulties in reading written text (text recognition), hearing (live transcription), speaking (text-to-speech), or having a conversation in a foreign language (voice-to-voice live translation).

 ### Main features
-* **Live transcription and text-to-speech**: the app transcribes conversations and speeches for you, in real-time.
+* **Live transcription & text-to-speech**: the app transcribes conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will say it for you.
-This feature also leverages Amazon Transcribe automatic language identification for streaming transcriptions: with a minimum of 3 seconds of audio, Transcribe can automatically detect the dominant language and generate transcript without having to specify the spoken language.
+This feature is currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
-* **Live transcription and text-to-speech with translation**: the app transcribes and translates conversations and speeches for you, in real-time.
+* **Live transcription & text-to-speech with translation**: the app transcribes and translates conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will translate and say it for you.
 Translation currently available in 75+ languages.
-* **Real-time Conversation Translation**: select a target language, speak in your language, and the app will translate what you said in your target language.
+* **Real-time Conversation Translation**: select a target language, speak in your own language, and the app will translate what you say in the target language.
+This feature is currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
 * **Object detection**: take a picture with your smartphone, and the app will describe the objects around you.
-* **Text recognition for labels, signs and documents**: take a picture with your smartphone of any label, sign or document, and the app will read it out loud for you.
+* **Text recognition for labels & signs**: point your camera at any label, sign or small chunk of text, and the app will read it out loud for you.
 AugmentAbility can also translate the text into 75+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.

-Live transcription, text-to-speech and real-time conversation translation features are currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
+* **Text extraction from documents**: point your camera at any full-page document, and the app will read it out loud for you.
+AugmentAbility can also translate the text into 75+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.

 Text recognition features are currently available in Arabic, English, French, German, Italian, Portuguese, Russian and Spanish.

+#### Supported languages
+* **Live transcription & text-to-speech** and **Real-time Conversation Translation** features are currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
+* The **Live transcription & text-to-speech with translation** feature is currently available in the following 75 languages supported by Amazon Translate: Afrikaans, Albanian, Amharic, Arabic, Armenian, Azerbaijani, Bengali, Bosnian, Bulgarian, Chinese (Simplified), Catalan, Chinese (Traditional), Croatian, Czech, Danish, Dari, Dutch, English, Estonian, Finnish, French, French Canadian, Georgian, German, Greek, Gujarati, Haitian Creole, Hausa, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Irish, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Malayalam, Maltese, Mongolian, Marathi, Norwegian, Farsi (Persian), Pashto, Polish, Portuguese, Portuguese Portugal , Punjabi, Romanian, Russian, Serbian, Sinhala, Slovak, Slovenian, Somali, Spanish, Spanish Mexican, Swahili, Swedish, Filipino Tagalog, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Uzbek, Vietnamese, and Welsh.
+* **Object detection** and **Text recognition for labels & signs** features are currently available in Arabic, English, French, German, Italian, Portuguese, Russian and Spanish.
+* The **Text extraction from documents** feature is currently available in English, French, German, Italian, Portuguese, Russian and Spanish.

 ### Solution architecture